mas-bandwidth/gafferongames/content/post/client_server_connection.md

 While this protocol is easy to implement, we can't use a protocol like this in production.
 It's way too naive.
 It simply has too many weaknesses to be taken seriously:

 * Spoofed packet source addresses can be used to redirect connection accepted responses to a target (victim) address.
-If the connection accepted packet is larger than the connection request packet, attackers can use this protocol as part of a [DDoS amplification attack](https://www.us-cert.gov/ncas/alerts/TA14-017A).
+If the connection accepted packet is larger than the connection request packet, attackers can use this connection protocol as part of a [DDoS amplification attack](https://www.us-cert.gov/ncas/alerts/TA14-017A).

 * Spoofed packet source addresses can be used to trivially fill all client slots on a server by sending connection request packets from n different IP addresses, where n is the number of clients allowed per-server.
-This is a real problem for dedicated servers which cost the game developer money.
-Obviously you want to make sure that only real clients are filling slots on servers that you are paying for.
+This is a real problem for dedicated servers.
+Obviously you want to make sure that only real clients are filling slots on servers you are paying for.

-* Even without spoofed packet source addresses, an attacker can trivially fill all slots on a server by varying the client UDP port number on each client connection because clients are assigned to slots on a address + port being unique basis.
-This isn't easy to fix because due to NAT (network address translation), different players behind the same router collapse to the same address with only the port being different.
-Even if you could filter out by address, we just circle back to spoofed packet source addresses.
+* An attacker can trivially fill all slots on a server by varying the client UDP port number on each client connection.
+This is because clients are considered unique on an address + port basis.
+This isn't easy to fix because due to NAT (network address translation), different players behind the same router collapse to the same IP address with only the port being different.

 * Traffic between the client and server can be read and modified in transit by a third party.
-This is the last thing you want in a competitive game.
+While the CRC32 protects against packet corruption, an attacker would simply recalculate the CRC32 to match the modified packet.

 * If an attacker knows the client and server IP addresses and ports, they can impersonate the client or server.
 This gives an attacker the power to completely a hijack a client’s connection and perform actions on their behalf.

 * Once a client is connected to a server there is no way for them to disconnect cleanly, they can only time out.
-This creates a delay before the server realizes a client has disconnected, and before a client realizes the server has shut down.
+This creates a delay before the server realizes a client has disconnected, or before a client realizes the server has shut down.
 It would be nice if both the client and server could indicate a clean disconnect, so the other side didn’t need to wait for timeout in the common case.

-* Clean disconnection is usually implemented with a disconnect packet, however because an attacker can impersonate the client and server with spoofed packets, doing so would give the attacker the ability to disconnect a client from the server provided they know the client and server IP addresses and the structure of the disconnect packet.
+* Clean disconnection is usually implemented with a disconnect packet, however because an attacker can impersonate the client and server with spoofed packets, doing so would give the attacker the ability to disconnect a client from the server whenever they like, provided they know the client and server IP addresses and the structure of the disconnect packet.

-* If a client disconnects dirty and attempts to reconnect before their slot times out on the server, the server still thinks that client is connected and replies with connection accepted to handle packet loss on responses.
-The client processes the connection acceptepd response and thinks it's connected to the server, but is actually in an undefined state.
+* If a client disconnects dirty and attempts to reconnect before their slot times out on the server, the server still thinks that client is connected and replies with <u>_connection accepted_</u> to handle packet loss.
+The client processes this response and thinks it's connected to the server, but is actually in an undefined state.

 While some of these problems require authentication and encryption before they can be fully solved, we can make some small steps forward to improve the protocol before we get to that.
 These changes are instructive.